john-light/sovryn/SIPs/SIP-000X.md

 * Stage IV: Review Periods
 * Stage V: Sovryn DAO Vote

-During Stage III SIP Editors will review proposals for formatting, legibility, and compliance with SIP-X, referring to SIP-X as the basis for accepting, denying, or requesting modifications to a proposal.

 At a high level, the SIP-X workflow looks like this:

 TODO: Upload and link workflow image here

+> A proposal does not have to go through Stages I-IV before it is submitted for a Sovryn Vote in Stage V. However it is strongly RECOMMENDED to follow this whole process so that the proposal gets a proper review and is not perceived with suspicion or hostility by Sovryn Voters.
+If a proposal is urgent, it MAY go through an accelerated review process if needed; if you feel your proposal is urgent, you SHOULD make this urgency and its reason known when you introduce your proposal to the community to align expectations.

 ### Stage I: Select SIP Track
-Before you spend time working on a proposal, make sure the proposal complies with SIP-X and has a chance of passing review by the SIP Editors and your peers.
-Review the SIP tracks and their requirements then select the track that you think is best for your proposal.
-If your proposal meets the requirements, it has a much greater chance of being accepted by SIP Editors and approved by Sovryn Voters.
+Before you spend time working on a proposal, you SHOULD make sure the proposal complies with SIP-X and has a chance of passing review by your peers.
+Review the SIP tracks and their requirements, then select the track that you think is best for your proposal.
+If your proposal meets the requirements, it has a much greater chance of being approved by Sovryn Voters.

-There are four tracks that an SIP can be categorized into.
+There are four tracks that a SIP can be categorized into.
 Select the one you think is best for your SIP:

 * Contract: proposals for modifying one or more Sovryn smart contracts
 * Finance: proposals for transferring funds from the Sovryn Treasury
 * Meta: proposals for changing SIP-0 or SIP-X (“changing the way things are changed”)
 * Proclamations: proposals for making a public statement on behalf of Sovryn

-Proposals that cannot be categorized into one of these tracks will likely be denied by SIP Editors.
-At the discretion of SIP Editors, a proposal may be categorized as “Other” until a new, appropriate track is approved as part of a Meta SIP.
+A proposal may be categorized as “Other” until a new, appropriate track is approved as part of a Meta SIP.

 In addition to the requirement that all SIPs must be consistent with SIP-0, each track has its own requirements for SIPs as follows:

 **Contract**
-Proposals made to the Contract track must change one or more of the Sovryn smart contracts.
-The proposal should link to the existing contract(s) to be modified and to the source code of the proposed contract modification(s).
-All Contract track proposals must include a link to a third party audit report of the specified modification(s).
+Proposals made to the Contract track MUST change one or more of the Sovryn smart contracts.
+The proposal MUST link to the existing contract(s) to be modified and to the source code of the proposed contract modification(s).
+All Contract track proposals MUST include a link to a third party audit report of the specified modification(s).

-* All code modifications proposed made must be published under an MIT license.
+* All code modifications and associated documentation introduced by a Contract track proposal MUST be published under an MIT license.

 **Finance**
-Proposals made to the Finance track must affect the movement of assets held by the Sovryn Treasury.
+Proposals made to the Finance track MUST affect the movement of assets held by the Sovryn Treasury.

-* All code and content funded through the Sovryn governance process must be released under one of the following licenses:
+* All code, documentation, and content funded by a Finance track proposal MUST be released under one of the following appropriate licenses:
   * Creative Commons Zero (CC-0)
   * MIT

+**Issuance**
+Proposals made to the Issuance track MUST be used to increase the total supply of SOV tokens.

+* All code, documentation, and content funded by an Issuance track proposal MUST be released under one of the following appropriate licenses:
+  * Creative Commons Zero (CC-0)
+  * MIT

 **Meta**
-Proposals made to the Meta track must affect changes to SIP-0 or SIP-X. SIP Editors have the authority to fix errata in SIP-0 or SIP-X on an as-needed basis without going through the Sovryn governance process.
-All other proposals to modify SIP-0 or SIP-X should be made to the Meta track.
+Proposals made to the Meta track MUST affect changes to SIP-0 or SIP-X. SIP Editors have the authority to fix errata in SIP-0 or SIP-X on an as-needed basis without going through the Sovryn governance process.
+All other proposals to modify SIP-0 or SIP-X MUST be made to the Meta track.

 **Proclamations**
-Proposals made to the Proclamations track are used to make a statement on behalf of Sovryn and can say whatever the author(s) want, so long as the proclamation is consistent with the Sovryn Constitution.
+Proposals made to the Proclamations track MUST be used to make a statement on behalf of Sovryn and can say whatever the author(s) want, so long as the proclamation is consistent with the Sovryn Constitution.

+* For example, a Proclamation can be used to signal the Sovryn community's support for or disapproval of a certain RSKIP.

 ### Stage II: Pre-proposal
-During Stage II you should seek feedback on your SIP idea by sharing it with your peers in the Sovryn community and soliciting their feedback.
+During Stage II you SHOULD seek feedback on your SIP idea by sharing it with your peers in the Sovryn community and soliciting their feedback.
 Examples of appropriate venues to share your SIP idea include:

 * The [#bitocracy channel](https://discord.gg/WApXyz4D5h) in the Sovryn Discord
 * The [SIP category](https://forum.sovryn.app/c/bitocracy/sip-sovryn-improvement-proposals/) in the Sovryn forum